This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Plage de la Palud is located in Port Cros National Park (the oldest National Marine Park in the Mediterranean, first opened in 1963) and is one of the top snorkeling spots on the Mediterranean coast.
+Plage de la Palud, also known as La Palud Beach, is a picturesque beach in Port Cros National Park.
+Having opened in 1963, this is the oldest National Marine Park in the Mediterranean.
+Plage de la Palud is one of the top snorkeling spots on the Mediterranean coast.
 Hundreds of relatively sociable fish, who have long been used to human presence, crisscross the calm, crystal-clear waters.
-Visitors can also explore the diversity of the marine world thanks to the snorkel trail that has been laid down in the bay.
 It is one of the very rare spots in France where you can spot brown meagre and dusky grouper at snorkeling depth.

 Visitors arrive in Port Cros mainly from Hyères.
-5 to 15 trips (depending on the period of the year) are run every day from the Port of Hyères/Port Saint-Pierre.
-An adult round-trip ticket costs €28.10 per person.
-You can also get to Port Cros from Ile de Porquerolles or Le Lavandou.
+Between 5 to 15 trips, depending on the time of year, are run every day from the Port of Hyères/Port Saint-Pierre.

 Plage de la Palud snorkeling map, Port Cros National Park